MicroEJ/docs/SDKUserGuide/install.rst

 Installation
 --------------------

-- Launch the installer and click on :guilabel:`Next` button.
+- Launch the installer and click on the :guilabel:`Next` button.

 .. figure:: images/installation_process/welcome_screen.png